STEM OPT Frequently Asked Questions

 - What employment information do I have to report?

-- How do I explain the direct relationship between my employment and my major area of study?
+- When reporting my employment in ISSS Link or the SEVP Portal, I am asked to explain the direct relationship between my employment and my major area of study.
+How do I explain this direct relationship?

 - How many days of unemployment am I allowed on STEM OPT?